AmgadAshraf96/EKS_Full_React_App/Readme.txt

-    jenkins_installation.sh: Sets up the server as a Jenkins server. terraform_installation.sh: Prepares the environment to create an EKS cluster using Terraform (Infrastructure as Code). nodejs_installation.sh: Installs Node.js for testing and building the application artifact
+    jenkins_installation.sh: Sets up the server as a Jenkins server. terraform_installation.sh: Prepares the environment to create an EKS cluster using Terraform (Infrastructure as Code). nodejs_installation.sh: Installs Node.js for testing and building the application artifact docker_installation.sh: Allows the Jenkins server to use Docker commands, such as building and pushing Docker images.

 Step 2: Provide AWS Credentials
   Set the AWS credentials to enable Terraform to create the EKS cluster: